 Beyond the value of the natural beauty of our state, climate change is causing an unprecedented rise in catastrophic natural disasters.
 As your representative, I will vote and work however I can to mitigate our risk and expand local access to emergency services in the event of disaster.
 I also believe in local disaster management and in giving counties and municipalities the resources to handle disasters on their own and with citizen-involved crisis management teams.

-The state government manipulates local control through legislation all the time but they also put enormous pressure on local communities and their governments through inaction.
+The state government manipulates local control through legislation all the time but they also put enormous pressure on local communities and their governments through their inaction.
 When they refuse to fund important programs that benefit all communities, those communities are left to foot the bill on their own.
 This creates and contributes to the huge disparity in resources between cities and rural areas in our state.

 In Missouri, we have seen many decisions influenced by special interests, circumventing the will of local communities on local issues by preempting local ordinances with state law or by diluting local opposition to matters by including state-wide votes.
-As a representative, I will hold on to the values and lessons I've learned to value in my time as an alderwoman.
+As a representative, I will hold on to the values and lessons I've learned in my time as an alderwoman.

 Agriculture is the backbone of Missouri, and at the heart of it are our family farms—where many of us call home and why generations before us settled here.
 But passing down our way of life to future generations is becoming increasingly challenging.